 Finding a new home was never going to be easy and that was proven when a lengthy gameplay trailer was released during the Game Awards 2016 (shown at the top of this article).
 It presents some of the varied environments players will visit during the game’s story, its combat, conversational sparring, and the six-wheeled Mako in action.

 The original Mass Effect trilogy featured plenty of planet-hopping and a diverse selection of playable locations, but its story still revolved around Earth.
 In Mass Effect: Andromeda, this is no longer the case.

-Last year, a Reddit user revealed they took part in a survey for the then-untitled fourth Mass Effect game.
+In 2015, a Reddit user revealed they took part in a survey for the then-untitled fourth Mass Effect game.
 According to the survey, Andromeda takes place after the events of Commander Shepard’s defense of Earth against the Reapers, at a time when humanity has begun searching for a new planet to call home.
 Andromeda will follow a new hero named Ryder, according to a tweet from BioWare producer Michael Gamble.
 Referred to as the “pathfinder,” Ryder is reportedly a novice explorer tasked with venturing into the Andromeda galaxy’s Helius cluster to locate a suitable planet for humanity.

 Speaking to Polygon in June, BioWare creative director Mac Walters referred to the original Mass Effect trilogy as a “foundational background” for Andromeda, with “returning species and themes,” but the game would take time to explain these components to newer players, making Ryder’s adventure a good starting point for first-time players.

 Game Informer revealed Mass Effect: Andromeda would be gracing the December issue’s cover.
 Industry insider “Shinobi602” provided finer, more concrete details on both the game’s story as well as changes to its mechanics in a post on the forum NeoGAF.